 “Invercote has a dimensional stability and flexibility which make it a fantastic choice for people who want to use embossing to give their printed material a third dimension.
 When a project calls for finishing processes that require multiple press passes, like this greeting card, Invercote’s dimensional stability provides exceptional registration.
 It is the multilayer construction of Invercote, in other words the long and short fibres in combination with the special coating, that makes it possible to achieve such a fantastic result.”

-Alex Guglielmi, Technical Service Manager at Holmen Iggesund
+Alex Guglielmi, Technical Service Manager, Holmen